TVke/documentation/content/applications/inventory_and_mrp/inventory/shipping_receiving/setup_configuration/envia_shipping.rst

 Create an account and activate carriers
 ---------------------------------------

-If you don’t have an account, we recommend heading to the `referral link <https://ship.envia.com/registro?partner_id=673>`_.
-This link provides personalized attention while also offering lower prices.
+If you don’t have an account, we recommend heading to `Envia.com <https://www.envia.com>`_.

 .. image:: envia_shipping/Envia_Registry_Process.png
    :align: center
    :alt: Registry process in website with Envia.com.

 .. tip::
-   Make sure to select the appropriate country for your main billing, if you have multi-country operations you can also create two separate accounts, keep in mind that your billing will be done in your main currency.
+   Make sure to select the appropriate country for your main billing.
+If you have multicountry operations, you can also create two separate accounts, but the billing will be done in the main currency.

 .. note::
    Envia requests to confirm your email address and phone number via SMS or Whatsapp.